prachi-goel06/Movie-Theatre-Seating-Arrangement/README.md

  4. Program exits if the tree is empty again after adding 20 nodes or cannot accomodate the rest of the reservation.

  Why Using BST:
- we want to accomodate the seats in first come first serv.
+ 1. we want to accomodate the seats in first come first serve and have to scan all the empty seats from back to front for the reservations.
+ 2. If we use list or dictionary we would need to scan all the rows which would give us the complexity N as soon as new rows are added.
+While BST would have complexity N only in the worst case.